nairobilug/nairobilug.or.ke/content/meetup-july-2026-deploy-and-hack.md

 Let's rally behind one of our own and support the incredible work that has gone into making Nextdeploy a valuable resource for the developer community.

-### Opensource Alternatives to Vercel and Heroku with Anthony Nyagah
+### Opensource Alternatives to Vercel and Heroku with Antony Nyagah

 It only seemed fitting that our next speaker would take us through the world of deployment tools.